Patrick Logan: Explorations

 He also systematically explored the outer part of south-east Queensland.
 He discovered the southern entrance to Moreton Bay, now known as the Gold Coast Broadwater.
 He named the McPherson Range, Birnam Range, Teviot Brook and Wilsons Peak.
-Logan "discovered" and named the Logan River in 1826.
+Logan discovered the Logan River in 1826, which he wished to be named the Darling River after Governor Ralph Darling, but the Governor decided that the river should be named in honour of Logan instead.

 Logan was the first European explorer to visit the upper reaches of the Brisbane River and other places in the vicinity including the areas now known as Esk and the mountain rainforests of Lamington National Park and Mount Barney National Park.
 He was the first European to explore the Bremer River, where he discovered deposits of limestone at a point later to become known as Ipswich.

 Captain Logan unsuccessfully attempted to climb Mount Barney on 13 and 14 June 1827.
 On a return journey, Logan, Allan Cunningham, Charles Fraser and a small party attempted to ascend the peak, believing they were climbing Mount Warning, which was first identified by James Cook.
 A determined Logan carried on while the rest were too fearful of the hazardous and difficult climb.
-From atop the summit, which was at the time the highest point reached by a white man in Australia, Logan was able to see the true Mount Warning.
+From atop the summit, which was at the time the highest point reached in Australia, Logan was able to see the true Mount Warning.
 Together with Cunningham they decided to call this range the McPherson Range.
 He named the peak he had just ascended, Mount Hooker, but because his map was lost, the mountain was later given another name, Mount Barney.
 He also originally named the current Mount Lindesay, Mount Hooker.

 Death

-He died in 1830, after setting out on 9 October to explore and chart the headwaters of the Brisbane River with a small party of one private (his servant), and three convicts.
-The party was several times confronted by large armed groups of Aborigines.
+On 9 October 1830, Logan set out to explore and chart the headwaters of the Brisbane River with a small party of one private (his servant), and three convicts.
+The party was confronted several times by large armed groups of Aboriginals.
 The first meeting was when they were making a river crossing: a large group of men brandished weapons, rolled boulders down a hill at the group, and shouted 'Commidy Water' which was thought to mean that Logan should go back across the water.
 There were other confrontations and sightings.
 Logan had the habit of riding ahead of the group and during the return journey, on 17 October, they lost track of him, although they thought they could hear him shout 'Cooyee' and shouted back and fired guns.
 Searches eventually led to first his saddle, then his dead horse, hidden by boughs in a stream bed, then his body, buried in a shallow grave.

 As the horse had evidently failed to leap over the creek resulting in its death, it has been conjectured that the injuries and death of Captain Logan may have been accidental.
 However, contemporary news reports are emphatic that he was murdered with native weapons, as proved by the settlement's surgeon, Mr Cowper, at an inquest.

 In November 1830, Logan was buried in the Protestant burial ground in Surry Hills, Sydney.